Crossed interval groups and operations on the Hochschild cohomology: A homotopy equivalence of cosimplicial totalizations.

 To simplify the notation, we will drop, in the rest of this section, the stars $*$ from the notation whenever the nature of the corresponding object is clear from the context.
-In Lemma~\ref{freeHobject} we mentioned that, for a cosimplicial chain complex $C^\bullet$, there exists the canonical inclusion of cosimplicial chain complexes
+The unit of the monad from Lemma~\ref{freeHobject} induces the canonical inclusion of cosimplicial chain complexes

 given by $\iota(a) := (a,1)$.

 \begin{definition} The {\em miraculous map\/} $m : \bs(F_\S(C^\bullet)) \to \bs(C^\bullet)$ is defined by the formula

 \end{definition}